Welcome to our official guide to Brighton Racecourse.

-We explore this great seaside racing racecourse in detail, looking at its history, a guide to the track, hotel picks, fixtures, travel information, betting guides and even the weather!
+We explore this great seaside racing racecourse in detail, looking at its history, a guide to the track, local hotel picks, fixtures, travel information and betting guides.

-- 1 Overview
+- 1 Overview of Brighton Racecourse

-- 2 Racecourse History
+- 3 Brighton Racecourse History

-- 3 Main Races and Events
+- 4 Main Races and Events at Brighton Racecourse

-- 4 Brighton Racecourse Map
+- 5 Brighton Racecourse Map

-- 5 Brighton Racecourse Address
+- 6 Brighton Racecourse Address

-- 6 How To Get To Brighton Racecourse
+- 7 How To Get To Brighton Racecourse

-- 7 Hotels Near Brighton Racecourse
+- 8 Hotels Near Brighton Racecourse

 - 9 Brighton Betting Guide

-- 10 Brighton Races Fixtures
+- 10 Best Brighton Betting Sites

-- 11 Brighton Racecourse Weather
+- 11 Brighton Races 2024

-- 12 Other Events
+- 12 Brighton Racecard

-- 13 Summary
+- 13 Other Events

-Just a mile north-east of the seaside resort of sunny Brighton sits Brighton Racecourse, well known for its scenic surroundings looking out across the coastline and the beautiful Sussex countryside.
+Just a mile northeast of the seaside resort of sunny Brighton sits Brighton Racecourse, well known for its scenic surroundings looking out across the coastline and the beautiful Sussex countryside.

 Brighton is one of just two racecourses in the UK that doesn’t technically join to form a full circuit; instead, it’s a horse-shoe shape of one and a half miles in length (12 furlongs).
-The finishing straight is four furlongs long with a steep descent followed a slight ascent to the finish.
+The finishing straight is four furlongs long with a steep descent followed by a slight ascent to the finish.

 Today, Brighton racecourse is one of the country’s smallest (in terms of audience capacity, prize money and race calendar density) courses but also one of the friendliest and fun.

 Brighton is family-friendly and well accessible, and draws in a variety of race-goers, from the local area, staycations from across the UK and tourists from further afield.

 Brighton’s average prize fund sits at around £26,000, and only Chepstow and Southwell offer less than this.
-However, that’s not to underestimate it – Brighton Racecourse has had its fair share of memorable moments!
+However, that’s not to underestimate it – Brighton racecourse has had its fair share of memorable moments!

 Sheikh Mohammed, a prominent and well-known horse owner, had his first winner at Brighton Racecourse back in 1977, and jockey Steve Cauthen won his 1,000th race here.

 Being situated in an area where event space is in demand, it is no surprise that Brighton has diversified into the likes of music gigs, antique fairs, car rallies, exhibitions, conferences and weddings/private occasions.
-Racing aside, the course is a major events venue for the town.

 Before this, it’s believed that racing took place at the site from around 1713, but only privately and on exclusive terms to those of certain social standing.

 According to legend, George IV (then the Prince of Wales) invented hurdle racing at Brighton – but with sheep, rather than horses!
 Needless to say, the sport has developed a long way since.

 It wasn’t until 1905 however, that the course became popular with the public, following a very public dispute with the landowner.
 That season he had not received the traditional annual gift that he usually did from the race organisers, and so he threatened to put a stop to all racing and plough up the land in place of any events taking place.
-He had a made a start on the ploughing before an angry crowd descended on the course and stopped him.
+He had made a start on the ploughing before an angry crowd descended on the course and stopped him.
 Racing resumed not long after!

 In the 1850s, the railway connected Brighton to London, so the course soared in popularity.
 Meets began to take place more regularly, and the crowds continued to rise.

-Main Races and Events
+Main Races and Events at Brighton Racecourse

 Brighton Racecourse Map